PackeTsar/radiuid/README.md

 This greatly speeds up the push of mappings to the firewall.

+**Fixed issue #3: Rewrite "clean_ips" and "clean_names" to use regex instead of static data removal methods.**

+Fixed in dev1.0.1.
+This has no tangible effect to an end user, but it is a cleaner method of extracting IP addresses and usernames from the FreeRADIUS logs.

 **Fixed issue #5: Issue with complex PAN passwords.**

 Fixed in dev1.0.1.
 The program can now accept any password with special characters with the exception of the percent sign (%).